v2ray/manual/en/configuration/overview.md

 }
 ```

-Explaination:
+Where:

 * `port`: listening port.
 * `listen`: listening IP address, default value is `"0.0.0.0"`.
 * `protocol`: protocol name, all available values are listed at [Protocols](02_protocols.md).
 * `settings`: Protocol-specific settings, details are at protocols' detail pages.
 * `streamSettings`: see [Protocol Transport Options](05_transport.md).
-* `tag`: This inbound interface's tag, which should be unique amoung all inbound/outbound interfaces.
+* `tag`: This inbound interface's tag, which should be unique among all inbound/outbound interfaces.
-* `domainOverride` (V2Ray 2.25+): recognize specific protocols' packets and redirects its request targets.
+* `domainOverride`: recognize specific protocols' packets and redirects its request targets.
   * Accepts an array of strings, default value is empty.
   * Available values are `"http"` and `"tls"`.